-IFRS 15, 'Revenue from contracts with customers' (effective for the period beginning on or after 1 January 2017): IFRS 15 deals with revenue recognition and establishes principles for reporting useful information to user of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity contract with customers.
+IFRS 15 deals with revenue recognition and establishes principles for reporting useful information to user of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity contract with customers.
 Revenue is recognised when a customer obtains control of a good or service and thus has the ability to direct the use and obtain the benefits from the good or service.
 The standard replaces IAS 18 'Revenue' and IAS 11 'Construction contract' and related interpretations.